 Tissue paper: used for bathroom tissue, kitchen towels, serviettes and medical and industrial wipes.

 We manufacture at sites throughout Europe, North America and South Africa, ensuring scale-based efficiencies and security of supply.
 Globally, we are well positioned to support and benefit from the paper for plastic packaging movement.
 For example, in 2019, the European Union introduced new rules to reduce marine litter by banning certain single-use plastic items, alongside a measure which holds those plastic producers responsible for the cost of cleaning these items from European beaches.
+Similarly, in 2022 legislation in several US states banning the use of polystyrene foam packaging was passed.
 The industry will also be given incentives to develop less-polluting alternatives for these products.
-With this comprehensive product range on three continents, R&D centres in each region, sharing best practices and collaborating with customers to develop new solutions, our customers can expect reliability of supply from a broad geographic footprint, and a leader in innovation within the sector.
+With our comprehensive product range on three continents, R&D centres in each region, sharing best practices and collaborating with customers to develop new solutions, our customers can expect reliability of supply from a broad geographic footprint, and a leader in innovation within the sector.

-At Sappi, we understand this difference and use our expertise to develop a variety of graphic papers designed to meet specific needs, whether a high-end product with the extra wow factor, a comprehensive solution that caters to numerous requirements or a paper that is more budget friendly.
-We at Sappi deliver, so that brands can have a more memorable impact.
+At Sappi, we understand this difference and use our expertise to develop a variety of graphic papers designed to meet specific needs, whether a premium product for delivering a premium brand message, a comprehensive solution that caters to numerous requirements or a paper that is more budget friendly.
+We at Sappi deliver so that brands can have a more memorable impact.

-In FY2021, 52% of Sappi’s sales were from the graphic papers segment.
-The four major grades of graphic paper are discussed below:
+In FY2022, 54% of Sappi's sales revenue was from the graphic papers segment.
+The four major grades of graphic papers are discussed below: